BellowingMeadows/BellowingMeadows/README.md

 ![CTA screenshot](assets/images/cta.png)

-The use of this colour scheme is best exemplified by the hero image I comissioned especially for the site (a seriously impressive drawing by Izi Thexton) which keeps to the minimalist black and white palette with just a hint of red on the road sign.
+The use of this colour scheme is best exemplified by the hero image I commissioned especially for the site (a seriously impressive drawing by Izi Thexton) which keeps to the minimalist black and white palette with just a hint of red on the road sign.

 ![Venue screenshot](assets/images/hero-image-min.jpg)